Real Estate Red Flags

 As a seller, it is important to be aware of things about your home that will send potential buyers running.
 These red flags may prevent you from selling your house, leaving your property sitting on the market far too long and possibly resulting in a substantial loss of money if a sale does occur.

 Many of these Real Estate issues can and should be resolved prior to putting your home on the market.
 Home buyers today look for “turn key” homes they do not have to involve themselves with additional time, money and effort.

 Most home buyers that are going to take on your maintenance issues will look for a discount which sometimes can be substantial when they are reading to make their offer.
 Being well prepared prior to your home sale will eliminate many of these Real Estate red flags.

+One of the top home buying red flags is any kind of water intrusion.
 Signs of water penetration, including sagging or swollen building materials, dark stains or noticeable dampness are often indicators of much bigger problems.
 Water can cause wood to break down over time, but it could also lead to issues beyond the immediate area.
 If a buyer sees water damage, they more than likely will suspect mold could be present, possibly behind a wall – a major red flag in today’s market.

 Mold infestations can spring up on, behind and in walls and ceilings, and are usually difficult and costly to eliminate.
 Mold can lead to potential health problems, especially in children and the elderly.
 When a buyer suspects mold, he or she has a powerful bargaining chip when attempting to buy.
 Even worse, buyers will often look elsewhere if the mold problem appears like it will be difficult to address.